johnbaumann/OpenMC/README.md

 If no SD card is found, the [spiffs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html) filesystem is used.

-It should be noted that the spiffs filesystem has a 31 characters limitation for the whole filepath, something to bin mindfull of when uploading files via the web interface.
+It should be noted that the spiffs filesystem has a 31 characters limitation for the whole filepath, something to be mindfull of when uploading files via the web interface.

 sources : https://discord.com/channels/642647820683444236/642848627823345684/895115268253179904